Beephid/ttrpg/docs/dnd/dnd-intro.md

 Your character sheet in D&D is primarily determined by your chosen stats (ability scores).
 These stats serve as the foundation for all other numbers on the sheet.
 Everything else modifies these baseline stats.

 - Class (and subclass) choice guides your primary stats.
-- Race (formerly known as Species) adds bonuses to specific stats and provides other features.
+- Species (formerly known as Race) adds bonuses to specific stats and provides other features.
 - Background choice adds bonuses and unique features.

 **Almost everything you do comes down to a `Dice Roll + Ability + (other bonuses when applicable)`**